bostonimpressions/databridge/content/home.md

                   body: "Certified professionals with years of experience"
                 - heading: "Proven Results"
                   body: "Track record of successful implementations"
+                - heading: "Scalable Solutions"
+                  body: "Infrastructure that grows with your business needs"
+        link:
+          text: "Learn More About Our Services"
+          url: "/services"

   # Industry Challenges - Two column layout with table
   - type: sectionMain